 Games offer up a playful way to introduce coding concepts to students.
 During recess, students are quick to create their own games on school playgrounds.
 Creating and understanding game rules is really the first step in computational thinking.
 Taking those rules and translating them to code is the next step.
 With tools that offer free block coding, like the Unruly Block coding app or a block language like Scratch, it’s easy to offer up coding games in class.

-Open-ended learning is a great opportunity for students to showcase their mastery of a subject and take control their learning through trial and error.
+Open-ended learning is a great opportunity for students to showcase their mastery of a subject and take control of their STEM education through trial and error.
 In practice, this approach could be a learning prompt to create a new game that involves jumping and keeping score.
 Students can work in small groups to brainstorm ideas, develop solutions, and present their game.
 At the end of class, there might be several new games for students to share out and showcase a variety of solutions to the same problem.

-Integrating STEM concepts in the classroom also presents an opportunity for teachers to take on a coaching role.
+Integrating STEM education in the classroom also presents an opportunity for teachers to take on a coaching role.
 Teachers may not have all the answers, and don’t need to when coaching a class through questions and discussions.
 Have students come up with answers and take a more active role.
 Coding can be tricky, but by directing students to the right resources and encouraging them to problem-solve on their own they tend to retain and learn more.

 Imagine a classroom where students are broken up into small groups to work on a class-wide competition like who can get the highest score, write the most code, or who jumps the most in one day.
 In this example, student collaboration is at an all time high as teams work together to solve the problem and win.
-In a week-long experience called the Splat Olympics, 5 schools across the U.S. played a series of games designed to get students moving.
+In a week-long experience called the Splat Olympics, 5 schools across the U.S. played a series of games designed to get students learning through play.
 Students worked together and gained STEM skills in a super fun and challenging experience with their peers.

-We surveyed 139 elementary and middle school principals in the US and 89% of them said that STEM was one of their top priorities.
+We surveyed 139 elementary and middle school principals in the US and 89% of them said that STEM education was one of their top priorities.
 Although most principals in the survey agreed that STEAM is a priority, the challenge many cited is how and when they can fit STEAM lessons into the already busy school day.

-We invite you to learn more about our solutions for bringing STEM and active play to your classroom today!
+We invite you to learn more about our solutions for bringing STEM education and active play to your classroom today!